 - The EAS only learns the UE ID token, so there is no need to assign AF specific GPSI for the EAS.

 Solution impact evaluation:

+- The solution does not have any impact on the ME and the USIM.
+There is impact on the Client (the EEC and the AC) such that the Client needs to be able to access the UE ID Server, obtain the UE ID token and provide the token to the EAS/EES.

 - The solution has impact on NEF services.
 To reduce the impact the UE ID token can be provided as input in any NEF Service that takes GPSI as input (as NAI/External Id format).